 Caldwell specializes in a number of low production wines – their Signature Collection (proprietary red wines and a Cabernet Sauvignon), the Varietal Collection (focuses on specific 100% varietal wines including several not often seen varieties in Napa – Carmenere and Tannat) and the “Rocket Science” label which includes several Bordeaux varieties.
 The Rocket Science name was decided on one evening by the owner to spoof those who said winemaking is not rocket science!
 A rocket scientist was also his wife’s fathers career.
 It is proprietary red blend, predominately Syrah, Cabernet Sauvignon & Merlot.
 It is a rich wine deep in flavors ranging from sage and herbs and also contains hints of vanilla as well as lots of fruit.

-The well-regarded Philippe Melka was their winemaker for many years and today Marbue Marke controls the primary wine making for Caldwell.
+The well-regarded Philippe Melka was their winemaker for many years followed by Marbue Marke.

 A tasting and tour includes a walk through the winery and ends with tastes of their current releases in their elegant “cavern tasting room” sometimes with John himself.
 The tasting is paired with locally sourced artisan cheeses, charcuterie and delicious olives – and with several wines only available from at the winery.